-A pragmatic pilot-randomized cluster-controlled trial was implemented to assess the effectiveness of the digital tool IS-MiHealth conducted in eight PCC randomized 1:1 located in four areas of Catalonia, Spain: Barcelona, Manresa, Lleida and Tortosa from March to December 2018.
-All areas have a high migrant density accounting for 20% or more of the total population.27
+A pragmatic pilot randomised cluster-controlled trial was implemented to assess the effectiveness of the digital tool IS-MiHealth conducted in eight primary care centres (PCC) randomized 1:1 located in four areas of Catalonia, Spain: Barcelona, Manresa, Lleida, and Tortosa from March to December 2018.
+All areas have a high migrant density accounting for 20% or more of the total population.